Located in a modern purpose-built extension to Lews Castle, the new Museum nan Eilean opened on 14 July 2016.

 Significant loans from National Museums Scotland and the British Museum, including the world-famous Lewis Chessmen, alongside unique objects from the Comhairle’s collection set the modern culture of the islands in their historic context.
 More information is available on the museum website.

 The ground floor of Lews Castle has been restored to its Gothic Revival grandeur, and as well as the carefully renovated rooms, visitors can enjoy the Storehouse café and Outfitters shop run by Together Travel.

-Tasglann nan Eilean – the archive service of Comhairle nan Eilean Siar – is based alongside the museum.
-The archive collects historical records relating to the Outer Hebrides ensuring that important documents are preserved for future generations and can be accessed for research.
-Please visit the museum website for more information about the collections and arranging a research visit.
+Tasglann nan Eilean (the archive service for the Outer Hebrides) is based alongside the museum in a purpose-built facility.
+The archive collects historical records relating to the islands, ensuring that important documents are preserved for future generations and can be accessed for research.
+Please visit the website for more information about the collections and arranging a research visit.